What is Smart Santander?

 The Santander testbed is composed currently of around 2000 IEEE 802.15.4 devices deployed in a 3-tiered architecture:

-- Repeaters: These nodes placed high above ground in street lights, semaphores, information panels, etc, in order to behave as forwarding nodes to transmit all the information associated to the different measured parameters.
+- Repeaters: These nodes are placed high above the ground in street lights, semaphores, information panels, etc, in order to behave as forwarding nodes to transmit all the information associated with the different measured parameters.
 They include two 802.15.4 transceivers in order to separate the native experimentation layer from the management one.

-- Gateway node (Meshlium): Device that collects the measurements from a large number of sensor nodes and upload all this data to the Smart Santander servers through their Internet uplink.
+- Gateway node (Meshlium): Device that collects the measurements from a large number of sensor nodes and uploads all this data to the Smart Santander servers through their Internet uplink.